mohitjoer/dodo-bot/code_of_conduct.md

 ## 🚨 Reporting Issues

-If you experience or witness unacceptable behavior, please report it by contacting the maintainers through:
+If you experience or witness unacceptable behavior, please report it via:

-📧 **Email:** [your-email@example.com]
-(Replace this with your preferred contact email.)
+**Contact:** Please report any incidents via the [GitHub Issues](https://github.com/mohitjoer/dodo-bot/issues) page.

 All complaints will be reviewed and investigated promptly and fairly.
 Maintainers are obligated to respect the privacy and security of the reporter of any incident.

 ---